 Alaska Science Center

-Researchers attached satellite radio-tags to 28 Pacific walruses in the southern Chukchi Sea region during the 2008 spring northward migration.
-Tracking data from this study are intended to help us describe walrus movements, foraging areas, and sea ice habitats within the Minerals Management Service Chukchi Sea oil lease sale planning area.
-We expect to track these walruses through early July.
+Researchers attached 38 satellite radio-tags on Pacific walruses in early June in the southern Chukchi Sea during the 2010 spring northward migration, 32 tags on walruses resting in the ice margins of the northern Chukchi Sea in early July, 20 tags on walruses resting on shores of the eastern Chukchi Sea in early September, and up to 21 more tags on walruses resting on shores of the western Chukchi Sea in October.
+Tracking data from this study are intended to help us describe walrus movements, foraging areas, and sea ice habitats in the Chukchi Sea and the Chukchi Sea oil lease sale planning area and to provide insights on walrus foraging and movements.
+We expect to track these walruses through December.

 The animated map below depicts daily locations of tagged walruses and sea ice distribution.
-Sea ice distribution is based on near-real time passive microwave imagery processed by the National Snow and Ice Data Center.
-The passive microwave imagery does not reliably detect sea ice with less than 15 percent coverage.
-Side maps are higher resolution (250 m pixels) visual images from MODIS satellites acquired by NASA during clear sky conditions, which reveal loose marginal and sparse ice utilized by walruses south of the main ice pack.
+Radio deployment locations are shown with an X, while daily walrus relocations are show with a dot.
+Sea ice distribution is based on near-real time passive microwave imagery processed by the University of Bremen. which is occasionally missing from some sectors of the Chukchi Sea and which does not reliably detect sea ice with less than 15 percent coverage.